 With this method, you can turn down the track without affecting fader automation.
-Heck, you can automate the plug-in down at specific moments where you’re hitting the digital ceiling—micro adjustments that only affect the sound for milliseconds, yet save you from clipping upon export!
+You can even automate the plug-in down at specific moments where you’re hitting the digital ceiling—micro adjustments that only affect the sound for milliseconds, yet save you from clipping upon export!

 What this gives you are different ballistics for automation from the previous option (depending on the DAW and the plug-in, of course).
 The output of some plug-ins, for example, can move in 0.01 dB increments, which can be either helpful or annoying, depending on what you need.
-Logic’s fader, on the other hand, only moves in 0.1 dB increments, which may help or hinder you.
+A fader, on the other hand, usually moves in 0.1 dB increments, which may help or hinder you.

 So the next time you’re at a music meet-and-great and fellow mixers sling around terms like gain staging, noise-floor, and headroom, you’ll have a better idea of what they mean.
 Of course, now that you know, you can skip the party altogether and get back to what really matters: a vibrant mix, one that you control at every level.
 The stage is now yours to gain!